quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part66_13.5_Integratin.md

 ---
 #### Speed of Sound in a Medium
 Background context explaining the concept.
-The speed \(v\) at which a sound wave propagates through its medium depends upon the material and physical properties of the medium, including phase (solid, gas or liquid), temperature, pressure, and density.
+The speed $v$ at which a sound wave propagates through its medium depends upon the material and physical properties of the medium, including phase (solid, gas or liquid), temperature, pressure, and density.
 In 20°C dry air, the speed of sound is approximately 343.2 m/s, which is equivalent to about 767.7 mph or 1235.6 km/h.
 :p What factors affect the speed of sound in a medium?
 ??x
-The speed \(v\) at which a sound wave propagates through its medium depends on several physical properties:
+The speed $v$ at which a sound wave propagates through its medium depends on several physical properties:
 - The type of material (solid, gas, or liquid)
 - Temperature
 - Pressure